funkshun/batch-rnaseq/README.md

 Positional Arguments
--o, --output         The path to the directory where output files are saved -p, --probes         The path to the file where the Variant Probes are saved -r, --report         The type of report generated {stdout, txt, html, json} #Only stdout and txt are currently supported -s, --separate       Generate individual, numbered report files for each dataset -sdp, --sdp_lookup   File containing mapping between probe sdp vector and dataset names -t, --threshold      Minimum necessary occurrences to count probe vote
+-o, --output         The path to the directory where output files are saved -p, --probes         The path to the file where the Variant Probes are saved -r, --report         The type of report generated {stdout, txt, html, json} #HTML is not currently supported -s, --separate       Generate individual, numbered report files for each dataset -sdp, --sdp_lookup   File containing mapping between probe sdp vector and dataset names -t, --threshold      Minimum necessary occurrences to count probe vote